The-NextGen-Project/jet/README.md

 [![Mac](https://img.shields.io/github/workflow/status/The-NextGen-Project/jet/MacOS?label=MacOS&style=for-the-badge&logo=github)]()
 [![Windows](https://img.shields.io/github/workflow/status/The-NextGen-Project/jet/Windows?label=Windows&style=for-the-badge&logo=github)]()
 #### Fast Language for Developing Consistent Native, Mobile App, and Web Applications.
 > **NOTE:** The language is in its early development stages.
-Progress and goals for the language will be updated accordingly on Github, be sure to look out for updates.
+Don't expect syntax to be fixed until v1.0.
+If you are wondering why we have only finished the lexer,
-> While quite a lot of syntax and features have been planned out, they are subject to rapid change and removal, please be considerate as the feedback we receive from the
+> we are currently writing the x64 backend right now, as it would help the structure of the language.
+When the backend is updated, you will see it in the x64-dev
-> community may influence some of our syntax.
+> branch of the repository.

 Resources
 -----------------